Easton, Pennsylvania: Climate

 Under the Köppen climate classification, Easton falls within either a hot-summer humid continental climate (Dfa) if the 0 °C isotherm is used or a humid subtropical climate (Cfa) if the -3 °C isotherm is used.
 Summers are usually hot and very muggy, averaging in the mid-80s during the day, though the high humidity makes it feel much warmer.
 Fall and spring months are typically mild, offering many days in the mid-60s, as well as stronger winds.
 Winters are usually very cold and produce about 30 inches of snow.
 The local hardiness zone is 6b.

 Government

 Easton operates a mayor-on-council city government.
 Residents elect a city controller, six city councilpersons (three at large and three district), and a mayor who is chairman and a voting member of the city council.
 All these officials are elected to four-year terms.
-The incumbent mayor, Democrat Salvatore J. Panto, Jr., was reelected to his fourth consecutive term in 2019; he previously served two terms as Easton mayor from 1984–1992.
+The incumbent mayor, Democrat Salvatore J. Panto, Jr., was reelected to his fourth consecutive term in 2019; he previously served two terms as Easton mayor from 1984 to 1992.

-Easton is part of Pennsylvania's 7th congressional district, represented in the U.S. House of Representatives currently by Democrat Susan Wild, who was first elected to the office in 2018.
+Easton is part of Pennsylvania's 7th congressional district, represented in the U.S. House of Representatives currently by Republican Ryan Mackenzie, who was first elected to the office in 2024.